CCThompson82/MLE_capstone/Capstone_report.md

 ![Frequency of Metastasis state ('pathologyNstage') in the TCGA Prostate adenocarcinoma cohort.](Figures/Label_count.png)

-**Figure 1** - Frequency of Metastasis state ('pathologyNstage') in the TCGA Prostate adenocarcinoma cohort.

 The primary data set for this project is the gene count matrix.
 This data set provides a value for gene expression level for every known human gene.
 The same